 The Holiday season has started, and with it hot holiday appliance sales deals.
 If you were considering to eventually replace your appliances – now it is a good time.
 As experienced appliance repair pros, we can only say that choosing the right appliances that will work well for your busy life is the key to their good service for many years to come.

-The truth is, a lot of appliance malfunctions are caused by inadequate use:
+A lot of appliance malfunctions are caused by inadequate use:

 - Overloading dishwasher